 Simple to prime

-Most little kids do not have the grip strength or coordination to prime (get ready to fire) NERF blasters with a slide.
-So we are going to narrow this down to only those that have an easy priming mechanism, preferably those with a loop or handle they can easily grip.
+Most small children will not have the grip strength or coordination to prime (get ready to fire) NERF blasters with a slide.
+So we are going to narrow this list down to include only those that have an easy priming mechanism, preferably with a loop or handle they can easily grip.

 Not too powerful

-Powerful blasters are great when you get older but they harder to prime and also less forgiving of accidents.
-So we will generally look for the less powerful ones.
+Powerful blasters are great when you get older, but they are harder to prime and also less forgiving when it comes to accidents.
+So we will generally be looking for the less powerful options.

 Nerf Captain Cassian Andor Blaster from Star Wars Rogue One

-I find that just by mentioning that this blaster is from the Star Wars line, which is probably enough for many kids to want it!
-Even without this, it is an ideal blaster for a toddler.
+I find that just by mentioning that this blaster is from the Star Wars line, is enough for most kids to want it!
+Despite this, it is an ideal blaster for a toddler.

-Firstly the Star Wars blasters are less powerful than the Elite range.
+Firstly the Star Wars blasters are less powerful than the popular Elite range.
 These ones in particular are advertised as having a firing range of up to 22m, whereas the Elite are advertised as having a 30m range – making the Star Wars range considerably less powerful.

-It is also easy to prime and load.
-To load you simply slide the dart into the barrel, then pull back the handle on the top to prime.
+This blaster is also super easy to prime and load: to load you simply slide the dart into the barrel, then pull back the handle on the top to prime the blaster.
 The handle is easy to grab and pulls straight back, which is much easier for kids.

-This blaster does use batteries, but only to light up and make noises (which my friend’s son thought was, and I quote: ‘the best thing he had ever seen’, when I gave it to him!) so it can still be used without any batteries.
+This blaster actually does use batteries, but only to make it light up and make classic Star Wars noises (which my friend’s son thought was, and I quote: ‘the best thing he had ever seen’, when I gave it to him!) so it can still be used without batteries.

-The one (and possibly only) downside to this blaster is the Rogue One film is no longer showing in the multiplexes anymore, so this blaster is getting a little bit hard to find now, but if you can get your hands on one, it is a great blaster for little hands.
+The one (and possibly only) downside to this blaster is the Rogue One film is no longer showing in the multiplexes, so this gun is getting a little bit harder to find now, but if you can get your hands on one, it is a great blaster for little ones.

 Nerf N-Strike BowStrike Blaster

-The workings of the BowStrike are very similar to the GlowShot (below) although there are a few differences.
-Where the GlowShot has a gimmick of lighting up, the BowStrike has a sight and set of crossbow -like arms that pop out when you prime – which make it look like a mini crossbow – and pop back when you fire.
+The workings of the BowStrike are very similar to the GlowShot (see below) although there are a few subtle differences.
+Where the GlowShot has a gimmick of lighting up, the BowStrike features a sight box and bow arms that pop out when you prime – which make it look like a mini crossbow – and pop back when you fire.

 These little gimmicks don’t actually do anything but look really cool and, unlike the GlowStrike, do not require batteries.

-While the arms make this look like a crossbow it loads by simply putting the dart into the barrel.
-To prime it, you just pull back the lever at the rear, which has a nice loop making it very easy to grip so even small kids shouldn’t have too much trouble.
+While the arms make this look like a crossbow, this blaster is front loaded by simply pushing the dart into the barrel.
+To prime it, you just pull back the lever at the rear, which has a nice loop making it very easy to grip, so even small kids shouldn’t have too much trouble.

 The BowStrike is part of the Elite range, but where the large Elite blasters fire at around 70-75 FPS (feet per second) this one averages around 55 FPS.
-So while more than the Star Wars blaster, it is much less powerful than the bigger Elite blasters.
-But do keep in mind the earlier warning about not firing at people’s faces…
+Although this is more than the Star Wars blaster above, it is much less powerful than the bigger guns in the Elite range.
+Please remember the earlier warning about not firing at people’s faces.

-Overall this is a fun blaster with a cool gimmick that should entertain the younger NERFer for many hours
+Overall this is a fun little blaster with a cool gimmick that should entertain the younger NERFer for hours.

 Nerf N-Strike GlowShot Blaster

-This blaster has a lot going for it as a blaster for kids, but its party piece is that it glows!
+This little blaster has a lot going for it, but my favourite feature has to be that it glows!

 So, I appreciate that we said we wouldn’t include guns in this list that used batteries, but this one only uses 2 AAA batteries, which are small and light, and these are not required to fire it, they are only required to make it light up, so they are not needed to operate the gun.

 It is also very easy for small hands to prime and load.
-Slide your dart into the barrel, then pull back the loop at the back to prime.
-The loop is easy to grip and also pulls straight back, which requires less coordination.
+The gun is front loaded with a single dart, and primed by pulling the loop at the back.
+The loop is easy to grip and pulls straight back with ease, keeping things super simple.

-This blaster is part of the Elite range, but it only manages velocities similar to the BowStrike.
-So while it fires a little harder than the Star Wars blaster, it is not so hard that it will cause any real problems.
+This blaster is part of the Elite range, but it fires in a similar way to the BowStrike.
+So while it fires a little harder than featured the Star Wars blaster, it is not so hard that it will cause any real problems.

 Nerf N-Strike Elite Triad EX-3 Blaster

-While not as ridiculously light as the Jolt, it still only weighs around 5.5 Ounces and is only marginally bigger than the Jolt at 7.1 x 6.8 x 2 inches.
+While not as ridiculously light as the Jolt, it still only weighs around 5.5oz and is only slightly bigger than the Jolt at 7.1 x 6.8 x 2 inches.
 This makes it a great blaster for small hands.

-Where it really scores over the competition is its 3 barrels, which will appeal to kids as they have 3x the power over an opponent with a single dart pistol, but it’s also no harder to load – you just push a dart into each barrel and each time you prime, it will fire the next available dart.
+Where the Triad scores points over the competition is its 3 barrels.
+Not only will this feature appeal to kids as they have 3x the power over an opponent with a single dart pistol, but it’s also no harder to load.
+To load the Triad, simply push a dart into each barrel, and each time you prime, it will fire the next available dart.

-On the packaging it says that it is built to Elite specs and is capable of launching a dart around 30m.
-However, the reality is that the muzzle velocity of the Triad is quite a bit down on the bigger Elite blasters.
-The Triad is powerful enough to be fun and can make 30m shots with a bit of luck, it is not hard enough to hurt (with our usual warnings not to fire at the face) but does pack a bit more of a punch than the aforementioned Star Wars blaster.
+The packaging states that it is built to the Elite spec, and is capable of launching a dart up to 30m.
+However, the reality is that the velocity of the Triad is a lot less than its bigger brothers, the Elite blasters.
+Saying that, the Triad is powerful enough to be fun and with a bit of luck, can make 30m shots.
+It is not hard enough to hurt (another gentle reminder not to fire at the face) but does pack a bit more of a punch than the aforementioned Star Wars blaster.

-The Triad is one of my favorite backup weapons in a NERF war, it is small, compact, easy to use with 3x the amount of darts to play with in a single pistol.
+The NERF Triad is one of my favorite backup weapons in a NERF war, it is small, compact, easy to use with 3x the amount of darts to play with in a single pistol.
 When it comes the suitability of being a plaything for a toddler, it is excellent fun and highly recommended.

 Nerf N-Strike Elite Jolt Blaster

-The Jolt is the smallest blaster NERF make, barely weighing more than 1.5 Oz and measuring 1.3 x 5.4 x 5.4 inches.
-This makes it an ideal size for even the smallest of hands.
+Here we have the Jolt.
+It is the smallest blaster NERF make, barely weighing more than 1.5oz and measuring just 1.3 x 5.4 x 5.4 inches.
+This makes it ideal for kids and the smallest of hands.

-The Jolt loads easily too, you just push the dart into the barrel.
+The Jolt loads super easily, simply push the dart into the barrel.
 It primes with a well-shaped pull handle on the bottom of the pistol grip.

-This does not take too much force to prime, but as previously mentioned with the Triad, it does seem to be a trickier positioning of the lever, and some have found it harder to hold the grip and do this.
-They found it easier to hold the barrel and pull.
+This does not take too much force to prime, but as previously mentioned with the Triad, it does seem to be a trickier positioning of the lever, and some have found it harder to hold the grip and prime.
+The workaround they have found is to hold the barrel and pull.

 While the Jolt is small, it is part of the Elite line, so can theoretically fire darts over 30m.
-However, in reality, it cannot muster the 70+ FPS muzzle velocities of the bigger Elite blasters.
+However, in reality, it cannot muster the 70+ FPS velocities of the bigger Elite blasters.
 But, for such a small package it is a serious contender and I would highly recommend this little blaster for any kid.

 Nerf N-Strike Elite Firestrike

-The Firestrike is a little larger than the other blasters here, weighing in at 12 ounces and about 10 inches long, but features the rear pull priming lever, which is why I have featured it.
-This seems to be easier to prime than some of the others, and therefore more suited to smaller, less able hands/
+The Firestrike is a little larger than the other blasters in this list, weighing in at 12oz and is about 10 inches in length, but it does have the rear pull priming lever, which is why I have chosen to feature it.
+This prime mechanism seems to be easier than some of the others, and therefore more suited to smaller, less able hands/

 Loading is as simple as the other pistols featured here, simply front load the dart into the barrel and you are ready to go.
 It also has a couple of holes for you to store 2 more darts in the front, under the barrel.
 This is a great feature as it means you have that little bit more space in your pockets for more ammo.

-This blaster also features a red laser sight, which requires batteries and contributes to the weight.
-It will fire perfectly well without these, but I know at least one kid that thought this was the coolest thing on any of my NERF guns!
+This blaster also features a red laser sight, this does however require batteries which contributes to the overall weight.
+It will fire perfectly well without batteries, but it would be a shame to lose this pretty awesome feature!

-It is also a proper Elite blaster, so produced muzzle velocities nearer the 70FPS mark and reaches about 30m, which is further and harder than the others here.
-It is not so powerful it will cause harm (with our usual caveats) but this is a good intro to the larger Elite blasters.
+The Firestrike is considered to be a proper Elite blaster, so it produces velocities nearer the 70FPS mark and reaches about 30m, which is further and harder than the others listed here.
+It is not so powerful it will cause harm (with our usual below the neck caveats) but this is a good intro to the larger Elite blasters out there.

-Overall it is a really nice blaster, but possibly too big for smaller kids, but one they will grow into.
+Overall a really nice blaster, but possibly a little too big for smaller kids, but one they will grow into.

-So if your kids are wanting a NERF gun but you aren’t sure they are big enough, or which one to go for, then rest assured that any one of the guns listed here will be a good introduction into the world of NERFing.
+So if your kids are wanting a NERF gun but you aren’t sure if they are big enough, or which one to go for, then rest assured that any one of the guns listed here will be a good introduction into the world of NERFing.